 Obtain a degree at end of year 4

 Sit SQE 1 and SQE 2 in final two years of the apprenticeship

 During your six years as an apprentice, regular assessments of your office-based work will be carried out to ensure that you are acquiring the necessary skills to qualify and practise as a solicitor.
 You will be required to work on a portfolio of your practical work that will help you map and plan your progress throughout your apprenticeship.
 Your supervisor at the firm will help you work on this, and it will be reviewed regularly by an external assessor.

-For more information on the study programme at The City Law School, please click here.
+For more information on the study programme at The University of Law, please click here.